 For each simulated month in the DSM2-PTM analysis, the percentage of particles from each particle injection location was output for several fates: entrainment (the SWP’s Clifton Court Forebay, the CVP’s Jones Pumping Plant, and the NBA Barker Slough Pumping Plant), and passing Chipps Island.
-These percentages were multiplied by the weight for each particle injection location (Table E.3-4), and then summed across all injection locations to give a relative comparison of the overall percentage of larvae that would have been entrained or entered the south Delta under the Existing and PP scenarios.
-Note that these percentages are not intended to represent an absolute estimate of the actual percentage of larvae that would be entrained, and should be interpreted only as a comparison of two operational scenarios (Existing and PP).
+These percentages were multiplied by the weight for each particle injection location (Table E.3-4), and then summed across all injection locations to give a relative comparison of the overall percentage of larvae that would have been entrained under the Existing, PP, and Refined Alternative 2b scenarios.
+Note that these percentages are not intended to represent an absolute estimate of the actual percentage of larvae that would be entrained and should be interpreted only as comparisons of two pairs of operational scenarios (Existing vs. PP and Existing vs. Refined Alternative 2b).
 The latest version of DSM2-PTM allows the user to not allow particles to be entrained into small agricultural diversions; this option was used for the present analysis in order to represent the hypothesis that such losses may not be substantial for Longfin Smelt (based on observations for delta smelt; Nobriga et al. 2004) and because losses at agricultural diversions were not the focus of the present analysis.
 In addition to reporting of the above fates, the percentage of particles remaining in the DSM2-PTM modeling domain after 45 days (i.e., neither entrained nor having left the domain) was also calculated.

 Note on Proportion of Larval Population Outside the Delta and Suisun Marsh and Bay

 The spatial distribution of newly hatched larvae determined from the SLS is likely much broader than observed, especially during wet years.
 Grimaldo et al. (2014) recently showed that larval Longfin Smelt are hatching in shallow water and tidal marsh habitats in salinities up to 8 parts per thousand (ppt).
 Previously thought to concentrate spawning in freshwater (Rosenfield and Baxter 2007; California Department of Fish and Game 2009a,b; Kimmerer et al. 2009), the analysis presented here and work by Grimaldo et al. (2014) shows that Longfin Smelt hatching is broadly distributed throughout Suisun Bay in most years (Table E.3-2).
 The proportion of newly hatched larvae from Delta stations was consistently lower than densities observed in Suisun Bay.
 Further, because overall larval Longfin Smelt abundance in the SLS is lowest during wet years, it is likely that spawning and hatching is occurring in San Pablo Bay and adjacent tributaries (e.g., Napa River, Petaluma River) when the area becomes suitable for spawning.
-Ultimately, this does not affect interpretation of results presented here because relative comparisons of Existing and PP were made using data for observations of larvae.
+Ultimately, this does not affect interpretation of results presented here because relative comparisons of Existing, PP, and Refined Alternative 2b were made using data for observations of larvae.
 The potential effects of survey bias would be more relevant for real-time operations where interpretation of proportional losses are likely to be affected by the observed versus actual distribution of larvae in the SLS survey.

 Detailed Results for DFG (2009a) Stations of Interest